Last updated January 13, 2026

 We collect this information by automated or electronic means, using technologies such as cookies, pixel tags and web beacons, browser analysis tools, and web server logs.
 These technologies allow us to provide, protect, and improve our products and services, such as by personalizing content, understanding user behavior, and offering a safer experience.
 We also use these technologies to provide you with personalized advertisements, including on third-party websites and applications, and to determine the effectiveness of our promotional campaigns.

-For more information on our use of cookies and other tracking technologies, including use for analytics and advertising purposes, please see our Cookie Policy.
+For more information on our use of cookies and other tracking technologies, including our use of these technologies for analytics and advertising purposes, please see our Cookie Policy.

 Information We Obtain From Other Sources